What is lung cancer?

 There are more than a dozen kinds of uncommon tumors that can develop in the chest, which may or may not arise from the lung.
 Some of the less common types include carcinoid tumors (often located in a large airway), and malignant mesothelioma that develops from the pleura, or lining of the lung.

-Targeted agents are a newer class of drugs that are designed to act against specific weaknesses in cancer cells or surrounding supportive tissues such as blood vessels.
+Targeted agents are a newer class of drugs that are designed to act against specific weaknesses in cancer cells or surrounding supportive tissues, such as blood vessels.
 These drugs can also be taken by pill or by IV.
+They are most effective in cancers with specific changes in their genes.

 Radiation therapy is a form of high energy X-ray that kills cancer cells.
 It can be used as a primary treatment, or in combination with chemotherapy (with or without surgery).
-It often can play an important role in the care of patients with advanced cancer by providing relief from pain, blockage of the airways, shortness of breath or coughing.
+It often can play an important role in advanced cancer patients by providing relief from pain, blockage of the airways, shortness of breath or coughing.

 Radiation therapy is a “focused” treatment, meaning it is designed to maximize its effect on the cancer cells while minimizing any injury to normal cells.
 Radiation to treat lung cancer most often comes from a machine (external radiation).
 Occasionally, the radiation may be delivered internally using tubes that place a radioactive seed directly into or near the tumor (internal radiation or brachytherapy).